NIMHD Collaborations

 National Institute of General Medical Sciences’ Bridges to the Future Training Programs

-Research training programs that aim to increase the number of community college/ master’s degree students from underrepresented groups and/or population experiencing health disparities who transfer and complete the baccalaureate/PhD degree, respectively, in biomedical and behavioral sciences.
+Research training programs that aim to increase the number of community college/ master’s degree students from underrepresented groups and/or populations experiencing health disparities who transfer and complete the baccalaureate/PhD degree, respectively, in biomedical and behavioral sciences.

 NIH-ACMG Fellowship in Genomic Medicine Program Management